atari-monk/apollo/data/storage001/folder012/file001.md

 Ate sandwitches.
 Banana.
 Tea.
 'Married With Children'.
 Made pan burgers.
+Mopped flors.
+Dark water.
 Coding.
 I liked.
 Satisfaction, happy felling good.
 It's 02:00, sleepy.

+# 24

+Up later at 10:00.
+Snack.
+Coffe.
+More bed.
+Watered plants.
+Idea of sheet pinned with wood clamps over sunbed.
+Tested.
+To much work, need these parts.
+Setup my pc for streaming.
+Declutter.
+Fix features.
+Sandwitches.
+Fix lamp cable to bed with strings to move box under.
+Did it again to fix bugs.
+Made spagetti.
+'jingles' plays 'Horizon' game.
+Changed sheet in bed to one with no elastic.
+Stuffing blankets under boards probably would help.
+This way bed feels better.
+Mopped flors again and balcony, cleaner water.
+Fixed my poster holder, pc monitor sun blocker screen.
+Added thin boards to hold poster.
+Used wood clamps.
+'Married With Children'.
+Sat to Pc.
+It's quiet, compared, laptop fan gives noise.
+Wearing good glasses.
+Have to fix broken ones i used on wire for to long.
+I thinked they had less powerfull lens and my eye would be safer,
+but a frikin wire is not comfortable.
+Those little things add up and you just dont want to do anything.
+Those little anoyences.
+To do you have to make it comfortable.
+Life dosent have plan.
+Today was hot, 32 degrees.
+At 00:00 its 21.
+20 pushups today, from 2024.04.21 to 2024.08.25 i did 2735.
+I use app on phone that counts pushups with camera.
+5x30x20 is 3000 so it checks out.